Home Amethyst Trio Upcoming Performances Amethyst Duo Harpist Pianist Quartet & String Trio Photo Gallery Repertoire

 Pianist/Harpist/Flautist Lara Garner

-Lara Garner is both a Classical pianist and a Celtic harpist.
-She has performed in pubs, restaurants, concert halls, churches, castles, cathedrals, gardens, and stately homes in both the United States and Europe.
+Lara Garner is both a Classical pianist and harpist.
+She has performed in concert halls, churches, castles, cathedrals, gardens, stately homes, restaurants and pubs in both the United States and Europe.
 She has lived and performed in both Rome and in Paris, where she developed her musical style.
 As a pianist, Lara has played much of the major piano chamber music repertoire and is the founding member of the Amethyst Trio and Trio Con Spirito, as well as the Celtic folk group, Celtic Sands.
 She has recorded multiple CDs, including two for Celtic Sands "Myrddin" and "Wild Horses", also on the Skitz, Mixolydian & Harper's Hall labels, several solo CDs and an Amethyst Trio "Wedding Classics" CD.
 Lara's musical interests are diverse; she has made appearances in music videos and performed multiple times on TV and radio.
 She has accompanied many opera singers and instrumentalists and has played many stage shows and been on radio both locally and in Europe.
-She also writes her own original music.
 Lara has a degree in music from U.C.
 Berkeley and a Master's Degree in International Relations from San Francisco State University.
 Lara plays flute in addition to her main instruments.
-Besides a silver flute, Lara also plays a unique grenadilla blackwood flute.
-Her harp is a 5'5" cherrywood Celtic harp.

 Violinist Ilana Thomas